mvaganov/CmdLineAsteroids/notes.md

 ```

 ### voice
-In the game code, the plus and minus keys on the keyboard change the zoom by a common `Scale` factor.
+In the game code, the plus and minus keys on the keyboard will change the zoom using the new `Scale` property.

-also, we initialize the camera's center to focus on the particle system.
-I'm using the raw x/y coordinate in a tuple instead of a named variable because I expect that value will be removed soon.
+also, we need to initialize the camera's center to focus on the particle system.

 ### scene
-test the code, zooming in and out
+test the code, spawning particles, and zooming in and out

 ### voice
-this particle effect looks better from far away.
-I think it's good enough for now.
+I think this particle effect looks better from far away, and I think it's good enough for now.

 before we move on to creating game elements, lets take a look at the game loop.